 The EC is currently composed of the early teams that imagined, designed and proposed the Euclid mission submitted to the ESA Cosmic Vision program selection as well as new institutes that are now contributing to the implementation phase.
 To date 14 European countries contribute to EC activities (Austria, Belgium, Denmark, Finland, France, Germany, Italy, the Netherlands, Norway, Portugal, Romania, Spain, Switzerland and United Kingdom).
 Canada and USA through NASA and few US laboratories as well as few Japanese laboratories are also contributing and members of the Euclid Consortium.

-To date 13 European countries contribute to EC activities (Austria, Denmark, Finland, France, Germany, Italy, the Netherlands, Norway, Portugal, Romania, Spain, Switzerland and United Kingdom), with contribution from few US laboratories.
-In total, more than 900 scientists are registered in the EC, of which 450 are researchers in astrophysics.
-More than 100 European laboratories covering all fields in cosmology, theoretical physics, high energy, particle physics and space science that are relevant for the Euclid missions are contributing to Euclid.
+In total, about 1500 members are registered in the EC, of which more than 900 are researchers in astrophysics, cosmology, theoretical physics and particle physics.
+More than 200 laboratories covering all fields in astrophysics, cosmology, theoretical physics, high energy, particle physics and space science that are relevant for the Euclid missions are contributing to Euclid.

 The Euclid Consortium meets once a year for its annual Euclid Consortium Meeting.
 The pictures below show the EC members attending the last meetings (no picture for the Barcelona meeting in May 2020 that was done remotely) .
 Note that the next meeting will be in Lausanne from May 25 to 28 2021.